mozilla/remote-settings/README.md

 ## What will the API Look like?

-There are two new APIs to work with settings:
+There are two main functions to work with settings ((official docs)[https://firefox-source-docs.mozilla.org/services/common/services/RemoteSettings.html]):

 1. `get()`
 2. `on()`